magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/alpon-x4.md

 ## Add Integration and Topic Filter

-To transfer data from the ALPON X4 to ThingsBoard via an external MQTT broker, you need to set up an MQTT Integration in ThingsBoard.
+To transfer data from the ALPON X4 to IoT Hub via an external MQTT broker, you need to set up an MQTT Integration in IoT Hub.
 This integration uses a Topic Filter to specify which MQTT topics to listen to and a Data Converter written in TBEL to process incoming data and map it to the appropriate device.

 ### Create an MQTT Integration